pic

 Gotcha 4: Inference is by Type, Not By Value

-Julia's compiler generates method instances solely based on types, without considering the actual values.
-To demonstrate this, let's consider the following concrete example.
+Julia's compiler generates method instances solely on the basis of types, without taking the actual values into account.
+To demonstrate this, consider the following example.

 function foo(condition)